 trip was that this time we went much further into the wilderness, wilderness, and saw no people at all after crossing the bridge after the S-Main split with E-Main.
 A black bear leisurely walked into the bush from the road about 200 metres ahead of our vehicle, and, shortly after that, a cougar was seen running away in the trees.
-Finally, I stumbled upon a large female moose and her calf at a dead end.
-The moose was on a higher ground and ran into the woods so fast that I did not have time to take a
+Finally, we stumbled upon a large female moose and her calf at a dead end.
+The moose was on a higher ground and ran into the woods so fast that we did not have time to take a

 1. We are on S-Main, about to turn left onto E-Main